 The major in criminal justice is offered as an on-ground program and as an online program.
 The academic degree requirements for each program are the same and are described in this section.
-For policies and procedures that apply to online programs only, please see the section of this Catalog titled Policies and Procedures for Online Undergraduate Degree Programs.
 General education courses are offered as part of the online programs as well so that a student may complete a degree completely online.
 Students must choose either the on-ground program or the online program and may not switch from one to the other.
 Exceptions to this policy may be requested by completing a Petition for Exception to Academic Policy form, which are available by contacting the Registrar's Office.